jacopotediosi/OctoPrint-Telegram/README.md

 **The paragraph numbers below correspond to the numbers in the picture!**

-1. These three buttons will open dialogs which provide you informations about using markup, variables and emojis in the messages.
+1. These three buttons will open dialogs which provide you information about using markup, variables and emojis in the messages.

 2. Enter the text you want to send when the specific event happens.